Jaycode88/Kicassoo/README.md

 - **Order Confirmation Email** Upon a succesfull payment the order confirmation email is sent.

 - **Failed Payment Handling:** If a payment fails, the webhook marks the order as “failed,” allowing site admins to follow up as necessary.

+### Error Logging
+Error logging has been integrated into the project to track and record system errors for improved debugging and maintenance.
+Using Python’s built-in logging library, the application logs critical issues, warnings, and error messages to a dedicated log file, allowing for:

+- **Tracking Critical Errors:** Ensures that any failures, such as Stripe payment issues or Printful API request failures, are recorded.

+- **Improved Debugging:** Logs provide a detailed account of errors, making it easier to troubleshoot and resolve issues promptly.

+Error logs are stored in a dedicated "logs" directory, with different levels of logging (INFO, WARNING, ERROR) set for various aspects of the application.

 ## Page Features
 ### Home Page